This article discussed implementing practice management software for small and medium-sized clinics.

-With the proper design and application, the custom software provides an advantage that off-the-shelf software cannot compete with.
-It can be specifically developed taking into account all of the needs and requirements your medical institution has.
-In the long run, the custom medical software will save you time and money.
+With the proper design and application, custom software provides an advantage that off-the-shelf software cannot compete.
+It can be specifically developed considering all the needs and requirements of your medical institution.
+In the long run, custom medical software will save you time and money.

-The custom designed solution is cheaper than off-the-shelf, but it still costs money.
-That is why you’d better have a crystal clear understanding of what advantages it will bring to your practice.
-But which is the most important if you have a real need for such a step.
+The custom-designed solution is cheaper than off-the-shelf, but it still costs money.
+That is why you’d better understand clearly what advantages it will bring to your practice.
+But which is the most important if you need such a step?

-We want to take a more detailed look at differences in functionality and price of commercial practice management software and the custom counterpart.
-As long as the custom solution is designed to fulfil specific needs of the client it excels the commercial version in quality and in the feasibility of functions.
+We want to take a more detailed look at the differences in functionality and price between commercial practice management software and the custom counterpart.
+As long as the custom solution is designed to fulfill the client’s specific needs, it excels in the commercial version in quality and in the feasibility of functions.

-Price of the software usually depends on time and efforts spent on development.
-But we would like to make some general estimations from our previous experience and compare it to the prices of commercial products available on the market.
+Price of the software usually depends on the time and effort spent on development.
+But we would like to make general estimations from our previous experience and compare it to the prices of commercial products available on the market.

-Practice management software is a useful tool that should be in every medical practice regardless of the size.
-To choose a custom or an off-the-shelf solution is a choice that you should make on your own.
-While it is understandable, that commercial medical software seems more reliable and secure.
-However, if you would like to give custom software a try, we guarantee you will be satisfied with the result.
+Practice management software is a useful tool that should be in every medical practice regardless of size.
+Choosing a custom or an off-the-shelf solution is a choice you should make.
+While it is understandable that commercial medical software seems more reliable and secure.
+However, if you want to try custom software, we guarantee you will be satisfied with the result.